Nominating Frequently asked questions (FAQ)

 How long does it take for nominations to be considered?

-All nominations are processed in order of receipt by the Australian Honours and Awards Secretariat at Government House.
+Nominations are processed by the Australian Honours and Awards Secretariat at Government House.

-Following receipt, each nomination is thoroughly researched and referees are contacted.
+Following receipt, nominations are thoroughly researched and referees are contacted.
 When all relevant information has been obtained, the nomination is submitted to the Council for consideration.
-This process can take 18 months to 2 years.
+Current processing time is between 12 and 18 months, but this process can take up to 2 years.

 How are recipients told of their award?